-Planni ng and Development Objectives Policies 1.
-To support and accommodate, where appropriate, the responsible management of the remediation.
+Planning and Devel opment Objectives Policies appropriate and accommodate, where t, the responsible nt of the remediation.
 1-a.
 The City will work with partners to ensure that the area does not create health risks in other areas of the City.
 1-b.
-The City will cooperate and respect the remediation construction schedule.
-2. To advocate for the remediation standard of the site for highest and best use.
-2-a.
-Contaminants on land or in water shall be remediated before any re- development of this site can occur.
+The City will cooperate and respect the remediation construction schedule. e for the remediation the site for highest and best 2-a.
+Contaminants on land or in water shall be remediated before any redevelopment of this site can occur.
 2-b.
-The City will advocate that the former town site shall be remediated to a residential standard.
-3. To consider development options for area when remediation is completed.
+The City will advocate that the former town site shall be remediated to a residential standard. development options for remediation is completed.
 3-a.
 The City will consider land development only when deemed safe to do so by experts and permissions are granted from other levels of government.